Gregorian Bivolaru: Sex with Bivolaru

 MISA teaches that each of seven penetrative sexual positions corresponds to one of seven chakras in the subtle body.
 A depiction of the body with seven chakras.

 In 2023 Bivolaru and MISA were involved in a sexual slavery and human trafficking scandal in France.
 30 years prison sentences were on the table.
 In France, various women were deprived of passports, of mobile phones, they were transported blindfolded so that they would not know where they were, they were rarely allowed to communicate with their parents, and then only under supervision, they were forced to sign formal statements that they had sex and viewed porn of their own free will, and they were allowed no clothes except for women's underwear.
 A witness interviewed by RTL confirms such reports: in one year since joining MISA she had to perform sex work.
 A witness interviewed by the BBC reported the same treatment in Paris.
 This began with days waiting in a blacked-out room in Bivolaru's apartment and seeing other women in states of distress.
 Once called to Bivolaru's bedroom, sex began with a consecration ritual, lengthy foreplay by Bivolaru, seven penetrative sex positions, each supposedly mapped to one of the seven chakras, and forced drinking of urine directly from the urethra.
 This was immediately followed by supervised transportation from Paris to Prague, with six months forced work in the "Garden of Miracles" as an erotic webcam model under harsh conditions.
 There were fines for offences as minor as leaving the refrigerator door open or a plate unwashed.
+According to a lecture at the University of Lausanne, yoga is the front, and human trafficking is the practice.

 A Vice article reports that "as a MISA female member, it was an honour to have sex with guru Gregorian, because it meant positive karma and spiritual progress".
 (Note: Literally translated from Romanian: "to be beaten by" instead of "to have sex with".)
 The BBC confirms that sex with Gregorian was held to "burn [bad] karma".
 One woman they interviewed said that she felt repulsed by him, but accepted having sex, telling herself according to her MISA training that "this is a spiritual master – transfigure him [with tantric sex]."

 Bivolaru and MISA are fiercely against homosexuality, but they have no objection to lesbianism, which they even promote during Tantric initiation: underage virgins first had to submit to sex with women before having sex with Bivolaru.
 One woman stated in court that she was sexually exploited by Bivolaru, losing her virginity to him while she was only 15.
 Before being deflowered by Bivolaru she was allegedly initiated through "lesbian acts with a dozen other women".
 A German witness described how Bivolaru raped a 16-year-old Hungarian girl.